codibre/decorator-builder/README.md

 const MyDecorator = createClassDecorator();
 ```

-And then, aplly it to your class!
+And then, apply it to your class!

 ```ts
 @MyDecorator()